NahidNazmun/NVIDIA/README.md

 # NVIDIA
 This repository has been created for NVIDIA JETSON NANO certification.
 The goal of this project is to creat a gesture recognition system which we will be able to integrate in small robots to perform Human Robot Interaction smoothly.
 # Motivation
-Body language and gestures, in particular, say a lot about you.
-A gesture is whenever you move your hand or head to express or emphasize an idea.
+Body language and gestures, in particular, say a lot about us.
+A gesture is whenever we move our hand or head to express or emphasize an idea.
 And this is an important part of your overall body language.
-By doing a survey on different case studies we out 4 main reasons gestures are important:​
+By doing a survey on different case studies we have found out 4 main reasons why gestures are important:​

-1.Gestures can help you describe what you’re talking about, both literally (e.g., when you talk about drawing a circle, you can motion a circle with your hand) and metaphorically (e.g., you could motion a circle with your hand to say “everybody”)
+1.Gestures can help us to describe what a person talking about, both literally (e.g., when we talk about drawing a circle, we can motion a circle with our hand) and metaphorically (e.g., we could motion a circle with our hand to say “everybody”)

-2.Gestures can help you point to people and things in your surroundings (e.g., pointing at an object while you say “look at that”)​
+2.Gestures can help us point to people and things in our surroundings (e.g., pointing at an object while saying “look at that”)​

-3.Gestures can help you add emphasis and structure when you talk (e.g., showing numbers when you count, “1, 2, 3…”)​
+3.Gestures can help us to add emphasis and structure when we talk (e.g., showing numbers when we count, “1, 2, 3…”)​

-4.Gestures give clues about your emotional state.
-These gestures are not always connected to what you’re saying (e.g., are you confident?, are you lying?, are you anxious?)
+4.Gestures give clues about our emotional state.
+These gestures are not always connected to what we’re saying (e.g., are you confident?, are you lying?, are you anxious?)

 A study led by neuroscientist Spencer Kelly found that, "Gestures – more than actions – appear to make people pay attention to the acoustics of speech.
 When we see a gesture, our auditory system expects to also hear speech."
 There are  more researches to back it up.
 Gestures can increase the amount of information you can get across by as much as 60%.
 # Aims of this project